Values

 Newlines cannot appear inside a quoted string; reaching a newline before the closing quote produces the error: “missing closing quote”.

-key "value" extra
+a "value" extra

 Boolean